 As for the test content, structure and syllabus, the GRE vs GMAT dilemma is not much of a concern.
 While both have questions testing quantitative and verbal reasoning skills along with writing abilities, the type and nature of questions slightly vary.
 Further, one must also keep in mind that the level of difficulty rises according to one’s performance during both the tests.
 The GRE Exam Syllabus is almost fixated on vocabulary knowledge, unlike the GMAT Paper Pattern which emphasizes on grammar.
 Students who have appeared for both the tests have an inclination to say that the quantitative section of the GMAT is slightly harder than for GRE.
 Another important feature of the GRE is that it consists of multiple correct questions.

 If we talk about the GRE vs GMAT dilemma in the context of applying to Management courses, multiple questions cross our minds like, whether GRE can be submitted for MBA programs?
 Or Is the GMAT the only exam prescribed for MBA studies?
-The answer is no it is not.
-During the past decades, university admission boards have recognised that to promote diversity in its incoming class, it is important to admit students from not just business but from all backgrounds.
-While tests in itself cannot be compared, there are now only a few Business schools which insist on the GMAT scores.
-Prospective students are advised to check specific course admission requirements beforehand.
+The answer is no. During the past decades, university admission boards have recognised that to promote diversity in its incoming class, it is important to admit students from not just business but from all backgrounds.
+Analysing their pattern and structure, GMAT and GRE are totally different exams with distinctive parameters on which aspirants are assessed.
+But there are an increasing number of business schools and universities in the US as well as Europe that accept GRE scores as well.
+Though GMAT still remains the preferable one, if you have given GRE recently and have a good score, then you must look out for top universities and business schools across the globe that accept these scores and send your application as soon as possible.
+Also, prospective students are advised to check specific course admission requirements beforehand.

 We hope, through this blog we provided the last piece to your GRE vs GMAT puzzle.
 Overseas education requires a meticulously crafted approach not only in terms of preparation but also during and after the application process.
 Needless to say, it is all but natural to feel daunted and hesitant by the demanding nature of this process.
 In this phase, the expert mentors at Leverage Edu can lend you more than a helping hand, assisting you in securing a position at the university of your choice and encouraging you to take that first crucial step towards a fulfilling career.